Former President and Chief Executive Officer, The New York Times Company

 Janet L. Robinson became president and chief executive officer of The New York Times Company on December 27, 2004 and retired from that position on December 31, 2011.

-As chief executive officer, Ms. Robinson had primary responsibility for overseeing and coordinating all of the company’s print, digital, and broadcast operations and business units and for charting the future direction of the Company.
+As chief executive officer, Ms. Robinson had primarily responsibility for overseeing and coordinating all of the company's print., digital and broadcast operations and business units and for charting the future direction of the Company.

 Ms. Robinson implemented a new, accelerated strategic plan that focused on leveraging the Company's core asset, quality journalism, and expanding the Company's reach across new and emerging forms of media.
 This included developing innovative new products in print and online, implementing operational efficiency and expense reduction across all business units and rebalancing the Company's portfolio of businesses.